arlac77/repository-provider/README.md

 ### repository

-Lookup a repository in the provider and all of its repository groups
+Lookup a repository in the provider and all of its repository groups.

 #### Parameters